Leoš Janáček: Legacy

+A bronze statue of Leoš Janáček sitting on a stone bench was unveiled in 2017 on Jirásek Square, Ostrava.
+The statue, by David Moješčík, depicts Janáček in life-size with The Cunning Little Vixen in his arms.
+The work contains several symbols that are primarily associated with the theme of death.

 Janáček's life has been featured in several films.
 In 1974 Eva Marie Kaňková made a short documentary Fotograf a muzika (The Photographer and the Music) about the Czech photographer Josef Sudek and his relationship to Janáček's work.
 In 1983 the Brothers Quay produced a stop motion animated film, Leoš Janáček: Intimate Excursions, about Janáček's life and work, and in 1986 the Czech director Jaromil Jireš made Lev s bílou hřívou (Lion with the White Mane), which showed the amorous inspiration behind Janáček's works.
+The score of the 1988 film The Unbearable Lightness of Being consists largely of pieces by Janáček.
 In Search of Janáček is a Czech documentary directed in 2004 by Petr Kaňka, made to celebrate the 150th anniversary of Janáček's birth.
 An animated cartoon version of The Cunning Little Vixen was made in 2003 by the BBC, with music performed by the Deutsches Symphonie-Orchester Berlin and conducted by Kent Nagano.
 A re-arrangement of the opening of the Sinfonietta was used by the progressive rock band Emerson, Lake & Palmer for the song "Knife-Edge" on their 1970 debut album.

 The Janáček Philharmonic Orchestra was established in 1954.
 Today the 116-piece ensemble is associated with mostly contemporary music but also regularly performs works from the classical repertoire.
 The orchestra is resident at the House of Culture Vítkovice (Dům kultury Vítkovice) in Ostrava, Czech Republic.
 The orchestra tours extensively and has performed in Europe, the U.S., Australia, Japan, South Korea and Taiwan.

 Asteroid 2073 Janáček, discovered in 1974 by Luboš Kohoutek, is named in his honor.
 The Haruki Murakami novel 1Q84 (2009/2010) uses Janáček's Sinfonietta as a recurring plot point.
 Ostrava's international airport was renamed after Janáček in November 2006.